diegotyner/Vault-Deployment/content/Home.md

 ### **Technical Portfolio**
-If you're coming here to look at my 'portfolio website', go to my [[Project-Showcase|Project Showcase]] Most of this website is not a porfolio website, just my personal notes.
+If you're coming here to look at my 'portfolio website', go to my [[Project-Showcase|Project Showcase]] Most of this website is not a portfolio website, just my personal notes.

 ### **My Favorite Pages:**